Empennage: Tailless aircraft

 A tailless aircraft (often tail-less) traditionally has all its horizontal control surfaces on its main wing surface.
 It has no horizontal stabiliser –either tailplane or canard foreplane (nor does it have a second wing in tandem arrangement).
 A "tailless" type usually still has a vertical stabilising fin (vertical stabiliser) and control surface (rudder).
 However, NASA adopted the "tailless" description for the novel X-36 research aircraft which has a canard foreplane but no vertical fin.

-The most successful tailless configuration has been the tailless delta, especially for combat aircraft.